301 vs 302 Redirects: What They Are & When To Use Them

 Just remember that after your use for the 302 redirect has passed, you’ll want to double check and remove it yourself – don’t always rely on the plugin to do it for you.

-301 Redirect vs 302 Redirect: Which One to Use?
+301 Redirect Or 302 Redirect: Which One Is Best For Me?

 By now, you should have a pretty good idea on which redirects make sense for which situation.